Squint Treatment in Kolkata

 Ask These Questions Before Accepting Surgery

 Surgery is appropriate for some types of strabismus.
 For others - particularly accommodative esotropia and intermittent exotropia - vision therapy is the evidence-based first-line treatment, and surgery without a therapy trial is premature.
-Caring Vision Therapy provides an honest, COVD-certified assessment of what is treatable without surgery.
+Caring Vision Therapy provides an honest, COVD-certified assessment of what is treatable without surgery, via secure telehealth.
 Also available in-clinic at our Chennai and Hyderabad clinics.

 Why the Squint Diagnosis Alone Does Not Tell You Whether You Need Surgery